RedSiege/EXCELntDonut/README.md

 ## How it works

 You provide a C# file containing your payload (like a DLL with a method that executes a cobalt strike beacon payload).
 That C# file is compiled using MCS into two .NET assemblies:  x86 and x64.
-After compilation, the awesome tool Donut converts each assembly into shellcode.
-Next, all nullbytes are removed, since XLM (Excel 4.0) macros don't play nicely with nullbytes and the payload is chunked into lines with no more than 255 characters.
+After compilation, the awesome tool Donut converts each assembly into position independent shellcode.
+Next, all nullbytes are removed, since XLM (Excel 4.0) macros don't play nicely with nullbytes and the payload is chunked into lines with no more than 255 characters (for x86) or 10 characters (for x64).

 Once the shellcode is prepared, it's combined with basic process injection functions (VirtualAlloc, WriteProcessMemory and CreateThread) as well as an architecture check function to determine which payload (x86 or x64) to run on the target system.
 If you elect to execute sandbox checks or basic obfuscation, then those functions will update your macro.
 Finally, the output is placed in a CSV file (saved as .txt).